-1. Grey rock is not disconnecting from your emotions.
+1. Gray rock is not disconnecting from your emotions.

-2. Grey rock is not isolating yourself or withdrawing.
+2. Gray rock is not isolating yourself or withdrawing.

-3. Grey rock is not punishing the narcissist.
+3. Gray rock is not punishing the narcissist.

-4. Grey rock is not manipulative or narcissistic of you.
+4. Gray rock is not manipulative or narcissistic of you.

 This is an example of a narcissist mind game, where he or she twists your healthy behavior into something harmful or equivalent to their damaging behavior.

-If you find yourself unable to escape the death grip of the narcissist, grey rock may cause the narcissist to release that grip on you.
+If you find yourself unable to escape the death grip of the narcissist, gray rock may cause the narcissist to release that grip on you.